codefresh-io/docs.codefresh.io/_docs/administration/audit.md

 ### Git repo change log

-A change to a GitOps-controlled resource in CSDP is made by CSDP impersonating and pushing commits to your Git Sources.
+A change to a GitOps-controlled resource in Codefresh is made by Codefresh impersonating and pushing commits to your Git Sources.
 The Git repository linked to the Git Source shows all the commits.

 {% include